 Cambodia travel budget: important facts and figures

-• I quote prices in $ as this is the currency that is used most in Cambodia.
+- I quote prices in $ as this is the currency that is used most in Cambodia.
 For payments smaller than $1 you’ll get change in Cambodian Riel, $1 is about 4000 riel.
 Unfortunately for everybody from Europe, including myself, the € has been decreasing steadily and €1 is worth only slightly more than $1.
 Therefore I don’t quote prices in €, it’s now pretty much the same as the $ ;-).

-• In total we spent $585 in 8 days, which comes down to an average of $73 a day.
+- In total, we spent $585 in 8 days, which comes down to an average of $73 a day.

-Our Cambodia expenses are divided into four categories
+Our Cambodia expenses are divided into four categories:

-1. Accommodation: 16% of our daily travel costs
+- Accommodation: 16% of our daily travel costs

-2. Transportation: 14% of our daily travel costs
+- Transportation: 14% of our daily travel costs

-3. Food & Drinks: 39% of our daily travel costs
+- Food & Drinks: 39% of our daily travel costs

-4. Paid activities: 19% of our daily travel costs
+- Paid activities: 19% of our daily travel costs

 1. Cost of accommodation in Cambodia

-In the table below you can find the places I stayed at.
+In the table below you can find the hotels I stayed at.
 You can read more about these hotels in my Cambodia itinerary.

-|Phnom Penh||Diamond Palace II||€14,50/$16||Agoda||Booking|
+|Phnom Penh||Diamond Palace II||€14,50/$16||Click here||Click here|

 2. Cost of transport in Cambodia

 Check out our complete Cambodia itinerary to read more about getting around and which places you can’t miss on your Cambodia trip!

 In general: the faster you travel, the higher your average daily transportation costs.
-It’s better to stay put every once in a while if you want to stick to your budget;-)
+It’s better to stay put every once in a while if you want to stick to your budget;-).

-3. Cost of food & drinks in Cambodia
+3. Cost of food in Cambodia

-In total we spent $224 on food and drinks, on average $28 a day.
+We spent $224 on food and drinks, on average $28 a day.
 I think 90% was spent on Amok, a delicious traditional Khmer dish that is one of my favorite dishes of all time!

 Nope, the dish pictured above is not Amok!
 I cannot believe I do not have one single picture of my favorite dish!

 4. Cost of paid activities in Cambodia

 Total costs for paid activities came to $112, a daily average of $14.
 As you can see from the table we did a lot of activities for this amount of money.

 That’s pretty much it, all our Cambodia travel expenses!
 Cambodia was a little more expensive for us than the other countries in Southeast Asia we visited.

 The main reason for these slightly higher costs is that we only spent a week in Cambodia.
-Plus Euro isn’t putting up a good fight against Dollar which also did not help our travel budget.
+Plus Euro isn’t putting up a good fight against the Dollar which also did not help our travel budget.